Shawn Lin, MD from the AAO annual meeting 2024 discusses how to get the dropfree method in your practice.

 Published cost of Kenalog® 10 mg/mL vial (5 mL) is $22.23 (accessed 3/5/24).
 The multi-dose vial can be used for surgery in 12 eyes (0.4 mL/patient) with a cost of $1.85/eye.

-SURGEONS ADOPTING THIS TECHNIQUE SHOULD MONITOR EYES FOR SUBSTANTIAL DISSOLUTION OF THE STEROID DEPOT.
-We have found that once the depot is no longer substantially visible on external exam, the risk of IOP rise from the injection itself is no longer significant.
+Monitor eyes for IOP until the depot is no longer substantially visible.
+We have found (Shorstein, Ophthalmology 2024; Kalina, Arch Oph 1969) that once the depot is no longer substantially visible on external exam, the risk of IOP rise from the injection itself is no longer significant.

 Patients should be followed postoperatively until the steroid depot is no longer substantially visible.
-Injecting 4 mg of Kenalog 10 mg/mL generally produces deposits that are no longer visible between 6-8 weeks, though there is some variability between patients.
+Injecting 4 mg of Triamcinolone 10 mg/mL generally produces deposits that are no longer visible between 6-8 weeks, though there is some variability between patients.

 Rarely, topical antihypertensive medications may be indicated to lower IOP until the depot is no longer visible.
 Excising the depot (at the slit lamp with topical anesthesia) normally results in IOP returning to baseline in 1 to 7 days.